INDUSINDBK

 (([email protected]; Mobile: +91 9591011727;))

-May 15 (Reuters) - IndusInd Bank said on Thursday that an internal audit of its microfinance business showed it had incorrectly recorded 6.74 billion rupees ($79 million) as interest for three quarters of fiscal 2025.
+May 15 (Reuters) - IndusInd Bank said on Thursday that an internal audit of its microfinance business found that a sum of 6.74 billion rupees ($79 million) was incorrectly recorded as interest over three quarters of fiscal 2025.

 The amount was fully reversed on January 10, 2025, the bank said in an exchange filing.